vault-courier/vault-courier/Sources/VaultCourier/Documentation.docc/Articles/Checking-out-an-example-project.md

 ## Integrations

+- [configure-pg-connection-example](https://github.com/vault-courier/vault-courier-examples/tree/main/configure-pg-connection-example) - A CLI client that enables the vault's database mount and creates a connection between Vault/OpenBao and a [Postgres](https://www.postgresql.org) database.
 - TODO: postgres-static-role-example - A CLI client that creates a static role in a [Postgres](https://www.postgresql.org) database.
 - TODO: postgres-dynamic-role-example - A CLI client that creates a dynamic role in a [Postgres](https://www.postgresql.org) database.